 The main ingredient apart from natural rubber in our shoe sole is rice husk ash (biosilica).
 This is a by-product of rice farming, and it usually ends up as waste.
 Buying this helps farmers both economically and with waste reduction.
 Our shoes are made out of biodegradable materials which means they can give back to the earth in the right microbe-rich environments creating zero-waste at the end of their life.

 For smaller suppliers we fund training programs that have been designed by the International Labour Organisation.
 The training helps suppliers grow in a more efficient and sustainable way as a step on the pathway for their future certification.
 This training helps ensure a healthy work environment, good working hours and fair pay as just a few of the benchmarks for good growth.
-For one supplier we gifted funds and made pre-production loans, and we will do so again, whenever it's appropriate.

-Supply chain transparency is a HUGE part of our business ethics.
-In fact, positively impacting our workers in our supply chain is one of our Impact Business Models for our recent B Corps Certification award.
+Positively impacting our workers in our supply chain is one of our Impact Business Models for our recent B Corps Certification award.
 Most of our suppliers are independently eco-certified like GOTS or Fair Trade and have been totally transparent in where all their raw materials come from and their processes.